History

 Summary

-The Virgin Mary appeared as a beautiful lady in the skies when Catholics implored Her to save them from their enemies and their city from destruction during the Boxer Rebellion.
-In thanksgiving for Our Lady’s protection over the city of Donglu, a beautiful church was built in her honour.
+The Virgin Mary appeared as a beautiful lady in the skies when Catholics implored her to save them from their enemies and their city from destruction during the Boxer Rebellion.
+In thanksgiving for Our Lady’s protection over the city of Dong Lu (Tong Lu), a beautiful church was built in her honor.
 It was meant to serve as a constant reminder to the people of Mary’s loving and motherly protection.

 Timeline

-In thanksgiving for Our Lady’s protection, a beautiful church was built in her honour.
+In thanksgiving for Our Lady’s protection, a beautiful church was built in her honor.
 It was meant to serve as a constant reminder to the people of Mary’s loving and motherly protection.

-The pastor, at the time, secured a painting of the Dowager Empress Ci Xi dressed in imperial robes.He commissioned an artist to use it as the background for the image of Our Lady holding the Christ Child.
-The picture was hung in the Church of Dong Lu, which eventually became a famous place of pilgrimage starting in 1924.
+The pastor secured a painting of the Dowager Empress Ci Xi, the long time ruler of the Manchu Qing Dynasty, dressed in imperial robes.He commissioned an artist to use it as the background for the image of Our Lady holding the Christ Child.
+The picture was hung above the altar in the Church of Dong Lu, which eventually became a famous place of pilgrimage starting in 1924.

 1924

-The Bishops Synod of China chose this image to be denoted as "Our Lady of China" or "Our Lady Queen of China".
+Shanghai Synod of Bishops in China, the first national conference of bishops in the country, chose this image to be denoted as "Our Lady of China" or "Our Lady Queen of China".
 People began coming to the shrine.

 1929